groggero95/tsca/REPORT.md

 return c;
 ```

-where `MM()` is the Montgomery multiplication according to the previous algorithm and `k0` is
+where `MM()` is the Montgomery multiplication defined by the previous algorithm and `k0` is

-$`k0 = 2^n`$
+$`k_0 = 2^n`$

 where `n` is the modulus computed before.

 ## Code development

-The main starting point to get a working implementation for the Montgomery based RSA encryption is having a library capable of managing integers on a large number of bits (such as 1024 or 2048), since this will be most likely the size that will be used by most of the main core variables (private and public key, for instance).
+The starting point to get a working implementation for the Montgomery based RSA encryption is having a library capable of managing integers on a large number of bits (such as 1024 or 2048), since this will be most likely the size that will be used by most of the main core variables (private and public key, for instance).
 Usually, standard C libraries support numbers up to 128 bits (long double), which is the minimum key size for an admissible time side channel attack on RSA encryption.
 Thus, an extra library is needed.

 After such library is obtained, the pseudo-code presented above ([Theoretical references](#theoretical-references)) has to be ported into a real C implementation through the primary functions `Montgomery multiplication` and `Montgomery exponentation`.